Empathy in Relationships

 See Shared Emotions for more on this topic

-The emotionally immature are often confronted with a relational paradox of wanting to support but inability to compassionately comfort when flooded by accompanying emotions.
+The emotionally immature are often confronted with a relational paradox of wanting to support but the gross inability to comfort when flooded by the accompanying emotions.

 Empathy is the ability to emotionally attune to what other people feel, seeing their experience from their point of view.